TheSystemDevelopmentKit/tutorial-fedora/README.md

 ### Default user and home directory
 The default user in the docker image is 'procoder' and the setup is made and documented so that it uses home directory '/home/proceder'.
+Default password for the user is 'procoderpasswd'

 ### Linux
 Although it does not mae much sense to use Linux docker image inside Linux,